gara-z/gara-recipes/Flaky tart dough.md

 ### Directions
 Measure up the flour in a bowl and put it into the freezer while you prepare the other ingredients.
 Add salt to a container filled with cold water and stir to dissolve the salt.
 Put the container into the fridge.
 Measure the butter and cut into cubes, approx 1-inch pieces.
-Put the butter into the freezer for approx 7-10 mins.
+Put the butter into the freezer for approx 7 mins.
-Check in on the butter after 7 mins and if still soft, leave it in for another couple of minutes.
+If butter is still soft, leave it in for another couple of minutes.
 It should not be completely frozen and hard.

-When the butter has cooled off, start making the dough.
+When the butter has chilled, start making the dough.
 Transfer the water into the freezer and set a timer for 8 mins.
-Put the cold flour in a mixing bowl and scatter the butter over the flour.
-Cut the butter into the flour until the mixtuyre forms large crumbs and some of the butter is still in pieces the size of peas.
-Drizzle the the water mixture over and stir and toss with a fork until the dough comes together in a shaggy mass.
-Gently mix until the dough comes together into a ball but is not completely smooth.
-You should be able to see some butter chunks.
+Put the cold flour in a mixing bowl and scatter the butter over.
+Toss the butter with the flour and make sure the cubes are all covered with flour, then squish each cube flat.

+Drizzle the chilled water mixture over flour-butter mix, and stir and toss with a fork until the dough comes together in a shaggy mass.
+Press the dough mixture together to get it a little more cohesive but make sure not to knead it.
+You should be able to see butter chunks.

+Transfer dough mass onto a work surface, and shape into a small rectangular shape.
+Dust the rolling pin and roll out the dough rectangle with 2-3 rolls keeping a rectangular shape.
+With a bench scraper, scrape and fold the top, bottom, and sides together again to the original size.
+Place any loose pieces on top and reroll.
+Dust workspace lightly if needed.
+Repeat rolling and folding twice until the dough becomes more smooth and cohesive.
+Avoid to overwork the dough, it should appear marbled with butter.

-On a lightly floured work surface, divide the dough into 2 equal balls and shape each ball into a disk 1 inch thick.
-Wrap well in plastic wrap and chill for at least 2 hours or up to overnight.
-The dough can be kept in the freezer for up to 2 weeks.
+Divide the dough into 2 equal pieces and shape each piece into a disk, approx 1 inch thick.
+Cover dough in plastic wrap and chill well in the fridge for about 1 hour before rolling it out.
+The dough can be kept in the fridge overnight or in the freezer for up to 2 weeks.

 Roll out appr 1/8 inch thick.

 Bake at 375 F. If the tart/galette/pie is browning too quickly, reduce the oven to 350 F or place aluminium foli on top.

 Let cool at a wire rack.

 ## II: Old-fashined flaky pie dough

 ### Ingredients